mpanunto/PanunTools/docs/README_FeatureLayerDownload.md

 9. Path to FeatureLayerDownload.csv
 10. Toggle for downloading Elevation Contour data from the USGS
 11. Toggle for downloading Wetlands data from the USFWS
+12. Toggle for using multiprocessor
-12. Toggle for performing Offline License Check
+13. Toggle for performing Offline License Check

 ![screenshot_FeatureLayerDownload_1.png](/docs/screenshot_FeatureLayerDownload_1.png?raw=true)